Badak LNG

-Badak LNG, or formerly known as PT Badak Natural Gas Liquefaction or PT Badak NGL, is the largest liquefied natural gas (LNG) company in Indonesia and one of the largest LNG plants in the world.
-The company is located in Bontang, East Kalimantan, and has 8 process train (A - H) capable of producing 22.5 Million Metric Tonnes Per Annum (MTPA) of LNG.
-Badak LNG is one of the big contributors to GDP for both Bontang and Indonesia in petroleum and gas sector.
-Badak LNG is also one of LNG plants in Indonesia besides Arun LNG, Donggi Senoro LNG, and Tangguh LNG.
+Badak LNG (formerly known as PT Badak Natural Gas Liquefaction or PT Badak NGL) is the largest liquefied natural gas (LNG) company in Indonesia and one of the largest LNG plants in the world.
+It produces natural gas and condensates derived from the Badak gas field, a natural gas field located in the South China Sea that was discovered in 1970.

+The company is located in Bontang, East Kalimantan, and the plant there has eight process trains capable of producing 22.5 million metric tons per annum (mtpa) of LNG.
+This makes the company one of the major contributors to gross domestic product (GDP) in the petroleum and gas sector for both Bontang and Indonesia, as well as one of the major LNG plants in Indonesia alongside Arun LNG, Donggi Senoro LNG, and Tangguh LNG.
-Etymology and Terms

-The word "Badak" is originated from Badak natural gas field in Samberah, Nilam and Mutiara fields in district of Muara Badak, Kutai Kartanegara Regency; near Mahakam delta river.

-There are several references to PT Badak NGL.
-Among them are "LNG Badak", "PT Badak NGL", "PT Badak NGL Co.", "Badak LNG".